xavidop/alexa-nodejs-lambda-helloworld/docs/INTEGRATIONTESTS.md

 Check that all components of our application are running properly is one of the most important things in every pipeline.
 These tests are used to test the application infrastructure and its components.
 This is why these tests are very relevant in our pipeline.
 Thanks to the ASK CLI we can perform this complex tests.

+You can write integration tests with Bespoken as well.
+See documentation [here](https://read.bespoken.io/end-to-end/guide/#overview).
+And set type test to `simulation` isntead of `e2e`

 I hope this example project is useful to you.